Special Weather Statement issued for Niagara, Northern Erie by NWS - News Break

 Special Weather Statement issued for Niagara, Northern Erie by NWS

-Effective: 2021-07-08 15:15:00 EDT Expires: 2021-07-08 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Niagara; Northern Erie STRONG THUNDERSTORMS WILL AFFECT NORTHEASTERN ERIE AND SOUTHEASTERN NIAGARA COUNTIES At 334 PM EDT, a strong thunderstorm was located 7 miles southwest of Grand Island, or 9 miles west of Kenmore, moving east at 30 mph.
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Niagara; Northern Erie A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN ERIE AND NIAGARA COUNTIES At 308 PM EDT, a strong thunderstorm was located 9 miles southwest of Niagara Falls, moving northeast at 30 mph.
+Locations impacted include Niagara Falls, North Tonawanda, Lockport, Grand Island, Newfane, Lewiston, Youngstown, Middleport, Fort Niagara State Park, Sanborn, Wilson, Barker, Cambria Center, Olcott, Pendleton Center, Ransomville, Gasport, Model City and Appleton.
 Torrential rainfall is also occurring with this storm, and may cause localized flooding.
-Do not drive your vehicle through flooded roadways.
-Locations impacted include Buffalo, Cheektowaga, West Seneca, North Tonawanda, Clarence, Lackawanna, Kenmore, Depew, Amherst, Tonawanda, Lancaster, Williamsville, Grand Island, Pendleton, Akron, Small Boat Harbor, Erie Basin Marina, Blasdell, Woodlawn Beach State Park and Clarence Center.
-This includes Interstate 90 between exits 55 and 49.alerts.weather.gov
+Do not drive your vehicle through flooded roadways.alerts.weather.gov

 Comments / 0